 Our takeaway containers are made from plants and are compostable and are the best option for everyone’s safety, at this current time.

-The Courtyard Shop will be open for any gifts, cards or purchases you would like to make.
+The Courtyard Shop is open for any gifts, cards or purchases you would like to make.
 There will be a one-way system through the shop in place and the pace may be slower than usual.
 You can also browse the online shop and you can Click and Collect any items you purchase, so that there’s no need for you to spend time in an indoor space if you would rather not.

 Everything you buy at Harewood supports the Charity.
 The money from your purchases goes back into maintaining and conserving Harewood’s House, Gardens and Bird Gardens for the public benefit.